@cached Decorator

 }Options

-The decorator accepts the same options as MemoryCache:
+The decorator accepts the same options as MemoryCache, plus decorator-specific key generation options:

 | Option | Type | Default | Description |